eChook/documentation/all-about-the-arduino-nano/README.md

-# All about the Arduino nano
+# All about the Arduino Nano

-This section takes a deeper look into the arduino and programming it.
-As the eChook kit uses an Arduino nano, that will be the focus however much of it is relevant to other Arduinos.
+This section takes a deeper look into the Arduino and programming it.
+As the eChook kit uses an Arduino Nano, that will be the focus however much of it is relevant to other Arduinos.

 ## **Introduction to the Arduino Nano**